yeonjin-park/portfolio/dataviz2.md

 Brief Description:
 Data elements: General government debt-to-GDP ratio from 1995 to 2021 (OECD (2023), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 30 January 2023)

-The different methods of visualization, and how they compare / contrast to one another:
+The different methods of visualization, and how they compare/contrast to one another:
 Why I chose the third data visualization:
 Description of the visual details: